williaby/ledgerbase/docs/annotation_spec.md

 ## Part 1: YAML Front‑Matter Metadata (Mandatory)

 All files **MUST** begin with a YAML block enclosed by `---` on the first lines.
 This block declares metadata consumed by documentation and validation tools.
+Python files **MUST** have the front-matter embedded in the module docstring.

 ### 1.1 Required Fields